-Three hundred fourteen volunteers took part in 32 Adopt A Stream clean up events and removed a total of 11,229 pounds of trash from our local water bodies.
+Three hundred volunteers took part in 29 Adopt A Stream clean up events and removed a total of 11,229 pounds of trash from our local water bodies.

-Watershed Management manned a booth at the Spring Lawn and Leisure Show, providing stormwater quality and flooding information to the public.
-It is estimated 200 people stopped by to ask questions.
+Watershed Management manned a booth at the Lawn and Leisure Show, providing stormwater quality and flooding information to the public.
+It is estimated 80 people stopped by to ask questions.

 The City put on a program to accept recyclable materials at various locations.
-Five thousand eight hundred eighty tons of recyclable materials were collected, including: newspapers, paper, cardboard, glass, tin and aluminum cans.
+Seven thousand seventy-six tons of recyclable materials were collected, including: newspapers, paper, cardboard, glass, tin and aluminum cans.
 This program was associated with the City of Lincoln’s Waste Reduction and Recycling Program.
 On April 1, 2018 corrugated cardboard was banned from disposal in the Lincoln and Lancaster County Landfills.

 The Earth Wellness Festival is an elementary school level program for area fifth graders.
 It is a one-day event where school kids take part in hands on experiments, attend classes and receive information on environmentally based topics.
 This year’s event was attended by approximately 3,500 students.